awsdocs/aws-deeplens-user-guide/doc_source/deeplens-inference-lambda-create.md

    Here, we use the Cat and Dog Detection project function as an example\.

 1. Follow the steps below to add code for your Lambda function to the code editor for the `greengrassHelloWorld.py` file\.

    1. Import dependent modules:

       ```
       from threading import Thread, Event
+      import os
+      import json
+      import numpy as np
+      import awscam
+      import cv2
+      import greengrasssdk
+      ```

+      ```
+      from threading import Thread, Event